Please note that I use affiliate links in my posts. Clicking through and making a purchase helps me in a small financial way, thank you!

 CLICK THE IMAGE TO RECEIVE A FREE DISNEYLAND VACATION PLANNING VIDEO

-Guests can meet and greet with Santa at the Redwood Creek Challenge Trail inside Disney California Adventure park.
+Guests can meet and greet with Santa at the Redwood Creek Challenge Trail inside Disney California Adventure park and in Critter Country at Disneyland Park.
 He’s also been spotted inside all three of the Disneyland Resort hotels (I’ve personally seen him in the lobby of the Grand Californian with a very short line!)
-Times haven’t been released yet.
+Times vary so be sure to check the Disneyland app when inside the parks.

 Shows and Entertainment